Contributing a Model¶

 to be duplicated in mlm:hyperparameters unless your defaults differ.

-Each entry in mlm:input must declare exactly 3 RGB bands and include a
+Each entry in mlm:input must declare exactly 3 RGB bands

 "mlm:input": [{